English-language events in Paris

 Creative Writing and Literature

-NEW!
-Escape From Abuse: A Woman's True Story; 6 May.
+Escape from Abuse: A Woman's True Story; 6 May.

 Languages (Courses take place Sept-June.
 Join at anytime!)